robertobatts/aws-certification-notes/notes/12-s3-advanced-and-athena.md

 - MFA-Delete currently can only be enabled using the CLI

 ## S3 Access Logs
-- You can log any request made to S3, from any account, authorized or denied
+- You can log any request made to S3, from any account, authorised or denied
 - The logs will go into another S3 bucket
-- This data can also be analyzed using data analysis tools
+- This data can also be analysed using data analysis tools
 - **Important to know**
 	- DO NOT set your logging bucket to be the monitored bucket, otherwise it will create a logging loop, and your bucket will grow in size exponentially

 ## S3 Default Encryption
-- One way to force encryption is to use a bucket policy and refuce any API call to PUT an S3 object without encryption headers
+- One way to force encryption is to use a bucket policy and refuse any API call to PUT an S3 object without encryption headers
-- Another way is to use the "default encruption" option in S3
+- Another way is to use the "default encryption" option in S3
 - Note: Bucket Policies are evaluated before default encryption

 ## S3 Replication (CRR and SRR)